clazarski/st558_project2/README.md

-# News stories Shares analsyis repo
+# SHares of news stories analsyis repo

 ## Purpose of Repo
 We explored the UCI machine learning database file on shares of news stories to try and predict the number of shares based on a variety of predictor variables.
 Our repo contains an R Markdown file that automates an exploratory data analysis for each of 6 categories of news cycles.
 Each web page contains the same analysis format but in context of that specific category.
 A final model for making predictions is chosen at the end of each analysis page based on the root MSE of the models that were created.